 2. Contact Information of the Testator, Beneficiaries and Executor

 4. Possible Funeral requirements

 Overall, the executor will administer your estate and make sure that everything is according to the terms of your will.
-Appointing a trusted executor is an important decision that needs thorough consideration.
+Therefore, appointing a trusted executor is an important decision that needs thorough consideration.
 The responsibilities of an executor include making sure to account all assets, to pay all existing debts and tax obligations, and to distribute the remaining assets to the correct beneficiaries according to your will.

-Most people tend to choose family members or other close friends or relatives to act as an executor, it is important that he is someone you can completely trust.
+Most people tend to choose family members or other close friends or relatives to act as an executor.
+It is important that he is someone you can completely trust.
 If you don’t have a friend or a family member with the necessary ability, consider hiring a lawyer, accountant or similar type of professional to act as your executor.